What is BMI?

 Things to Consider

 BMI is a blunt instrument.
 It is more useful than weight alone, as it takes height into account, but it is of no practical use when it comes to determining how healthy someone is.
 Muscle weighs more than fat.
-Some olympic athletes would register as overweight or obese!
+Neither tells you about someone’s sleep, stress levels, mental health, dietary intake, activity levels or anything much.

 You can refuse to be weighed.
 Like all aspects of maternity care, it is the job of the professionals to offer, and our job to accept (or not).
 But this could cause a delay if for any reason you needed anaesthesia, as an accurate weight measurement is necessary for calculation of the drugs needed.